 Their uninterrupted tours aren’t scripted, so you get a fresh take on each attraction as you drive past it.

-The trolleys visit the Historic District, the Victorian District, and the Starland District, so you’ll get a better overview of an extended area if you choose Kelly Tours.
+The trolleys visit many areas, such as the Historic District, Victorian District, and Starland District, so you’ll get a better overview of an extended area if you choose Kelly Tours.

 A few highlights of their uninterrupted tours include drives past River Street, City Market, Forsyth Park, the Starland District, and the beautiful Cathedral Basilica of St. John the Baptist.